Mortgage Refinance Calculator

 This mortgage refinance calculator will figure how much interest you save over the life of the loan plus how long it takes to break-even on the refinancing costs.
 It will also calculate your new, lower payment when you refinance your current mortgage at a lower interest rate.
 Use this calculator to decide if refinancing makes good business sense... or not.

-People have different reasons why they opt for mortgage refinancing.
-Most homeowners often feel the right time to refinance is when interest rates are low.
-But let’s look at the other reasons for refinancing.
+People have different reasons for refinancing their mortgage.
+Most homeowners feel the only time it makes sense to refinance is if interest rates have dropped, but there are actually many other legitimate reasons to consider refinancing:

 Another potential risk is that property values could decrease and you could end up owing more on your home than its value.